 Director fees are set by the Compensation Committee and approved by the Board of Directors after the Committee considers the competitive market for directors and fee levels provided by comparable companies both within the utility industry and in the Company's geographic area.
 Mr. Nester is not compensated for attendance at Board and committee meetings and does not receive the annual retainer for service as a Board member.
-The 2022 schedule of directors fees is as follows:
+The 2023 schedule of director fees is as follows: